Thai-Hoa-Nguyen/SwishScope/README.md

-# 🏀 SwishScope – NBA & NCAA Basketball Insights Platform
+# SwishScope – NBA & NCAA Basketball Insights Platform

 **SwishScope** is a full-featured, web-based platform that offers basketball enthusiasts a seamless experience to explore, analyze, and engage with NBA and NCAA teams, players, and matchups.
-From real-time tracking to advanced comparisons, this application brings fans closer to the game with precision stats and interactive visuals.
+From real-time statistics to advanced comparisons, this application brings fans closer to the game with precision stats and interactive visuals.

 ---

-## 🎯 Overview
+## Overview

 SwishScope blends elite stats and modern analytics into an immersive platform that helps users:
-- Track live games and scores
 - View detailed player and team statistics
 - Analyze matchups between teams and players
 - Predict outcomes and uncover hidden insights